mrcbax/logoilab.github.io/DyingLight.md

 ### <strong>_Changelog_</strong> <a name="changelog"></a>

-- _2019-2-17_ Updated Linux binary to fix erroneous error reporting.
+- _2019-2-17_ Updated Linux and Windows binary to fix erroneous error reporting.

 - _2018-10-26_ Fixed undiscovered incompatibilities with OS X 10.6 Snow Leopard.
 - _2018-10-3_ Added license to the downloads.